Behavioral Health Services

 Oswego Health’s Behavioral Services offers a wide range of psychiatric services to area residents from children age five through older adults.
 More than 100 highly trained, professional and caring staff members provide mental health services to more than 1,500 patients each year.
 Oswego Health’s program is the largest provider of mental health services in Oswego County.

 The Behavioral Services Department has several programs to meet the care needs of the community.
-They include Child and Family Services In-treatment, Out-Treatment, Children & Youth, Continuing Day Treatment, as well as Referrals, Admissions, and Insurance Coverage.
+They include Child and Family Services In-treatment, Out-Treatment, and Children & Youth, as well as Referrals, Admissions, and Insurance Coverage.
 Each of these programs is described in detail below.